Last Updated on February 7, 2022

 STEP 4) LET THEM COOL OFF

-- I let the broth temperature cool off.
+- Turn off the heat and let the broth cool off.

-- Once cooled, strain the broth in a glass or metal container that you can seal and refrigerate.
+- Once cooled, strain the broth into a glass or metal container that you can seal and refrigerate.

 - Don’t put a hot broth in the fridge!
-Especially, if you’re using a glass container.
+Especially, if you’re using a glass container… this can cause bacterial overgrowth or crack your glass.

 STEP 5) ENJOY